 Greetings, readers!
 Welcome back for Part 4 of I, Inquisitor, one of That Hashtag Show’s exclusive Star Wars fan fiction features!
-You can catch up with our story at the links below:
+You can catch up with our story (or continue on!) at the links below:

 When last we met, Galactic Senator Bail Organa had received a priority transmission from Tavek Dinnar.
 A former Jedi padawan-turned-Inquisitor, Dinaar had delivered a chronicle of his crimes with the Inquisitorius to Senator Organa just before his death at the hands of Darth Vader.
 Thus far we’ve learned how he became an Inquisitor.
 Now the tale of his time as an Imperial Jedi hunter begins to unfold….